Going Out and Entertainment ESL Activities, Games and Worksheets

 Going Out Taboo

-In this entertainment vocabulary game, students describe and guess places and actions related to going out and entertainment.
+In this creative entertainment vocabulary game, students describe and guess places and actions related to going out and entertainment.
 In groups of four, students take turns picking up a card and describing the place or action at the top of the card to the other students without saying any of the words shown on the card.
 The first student to successfully guess the place or action being described wins and keeps the card.
 The student with the most cards at the end of the game wins.

 A Going Out Taboo Preview